alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 Constraints are formulas preceded by an “!”

 	Example 2:	! ~c | ~f

+Worlds that do not satisify all constraints will not be taken into consideration when evaulating preferences.

 The program is flexible with the use of parentheses, with the following exceptions: